osmz/Summer-WinterSchool_2023/README.md

 **Project Name:** Temperature and Heat Islands in brazilian cities

-**Group:**  Antônio Lampert Vargas, Carolina Cristofoli Falcao and Oscar Stiven Morales Zapata
+**Group:**  Oscar Stiven Morales Zapata, Carolina Cristofoli Falcao and Antônio Lampert Vargas

 **Main idea:** Through climatic data, observe the heat island phenomenon in Brazilian cities.
 Correlate with urban health by finding temperatures that are prejudicial to health.